Directories for family history research

 Access to Directories

 There is no central archive for directories.
 County Record Offices hold many relevant to their county in their collections.
-The Historical Directories project have an extensive collection covering England and Wales which can be searched and viewed online for free.
+The University of Leicester has an extensive collection covering England and Wales which can be searched and viewed online for free.

 Several companies have scanned images of directories and sell them in CD format.
 An internet search will reveal many of these.
-Ancestry.co.uk also has a number of directories - pay per view
+Ancestry also has a number of directories - pay per view or annual subscription.

 Finally, you can try an internet search for some family history societies and individual enthusiasts have spent many hours transcribing the returns and making them available for free.